nhtt1026/E-Commerce-Customer-Churn-Analysis/README.md

 * Around **76.6%** of all customers use coupons.
 * Churned customers still show roughly **80%** coupon usage, suggesting that discounting alone does not prevent churn.
   Campaigns should be targeted, not universal.

-### Digital Device and Payment Behaviour

-* The majority of customers prefer **mobile login** and **card-based payments**.
-* There is no substantial disparity across segments, indicating that the core technology experience is stable and not a primary churn driver.

 ---